 - D. CLOSING PROCEDURES FOR PROJECT FUNDING AND ACQUISITION: No funds shall be disbursed under this Agreement prior to TNC receipt and approval of photocopies of the following: - 1.
 The fully executed purchase and sale agreement for the Premises or conservation easement therein; - 2.
-Current appraisal (completed within one year of closing) of the Premises or conservation easement; - 3.
+Current appraisal (completed within one year of closing) of the Premises or conservation easement that supports the purchase price; - 3.
 Current environmental assessment of the Premises (completed within one year of closing), evidencing no environmental factors which negatively affect the conservation or fair market value of the Premises; - 4.
-Property survey showing: - a) that the boundaries of the Premises are not in dispute; - b) that there are no encroachments that would interfere with the use of the Premises for
+Property survey with geographic coordinates showing that a) the boundaries of the Premises are not in dispute, and b) there are no encroachments that would interfere with the use of the Premises for their intended purposes under this Agreement; - 5.
+Current title insurance commitment;

-- their intended purposes under this Agreement and c) the coordinates for at least two corners of the Premises; - 5.
-Current title insurance commitment; - 6.
-For fee acquisition, the final deed draft; and for conservation easements, the final easement draft, together with a copy of the current owner's deed; - 7.
+- 6. For fee acquisition, the final deed draft; and for conservation easements, the final easement draft, together with a copy of the current owner's deed; - 7.
 Executed Notice of Project Agreement, in the form attached hereto as Exhibit C; - 8.
 An original counterpart of an escrow letter provided by TNC for receipt and disbursement of funds at closing, which has been countersigned by the Cooperating Entity's approved closing agent; - 9.
 Draft settlement statement indicating proposed disbursement of funds.